Houston Rockets: 2002–2009: The Yao Ming era

+2002–2004: Early years with Yao and Francis

 After Houston was awarded the first overall pick in the 2002 NBA draft, they selected Yao Ming, a 7 ft 6 inch Chinese center.
-The Rockets missed the 2003 playoffs by one game, improving their record by 15 victories.
+The Rockets missed the 2003 playoffs by one game, improving their record by 15 victories led by All-Star starters Steve Francis and Rookie Yao Ming.

-The 2003–04 season marked the Rockets' arrival to a new arena, the Toyota Center, a redesign of their uniforms and logo, and their first season without Rudy Tomjanovich, who resigned as head coach after being diagnosed with bladder cancer.
+The 2003–04 season marked the Rockets' arrival to a new arena, Toyota Center, a redesign of their uniforms and logo, and their first season without Rudy Tomjanovich, who resigned as head coach after being diagnosed with bladder cancer.
 Led by former Knicks coach Jeff Van Gundy, the Rockets finished the regular season with a record of 45–37, earning their first playoff berth since 1999, again losing to the Lakers in the first round.

+2004–2009: McGrady and Ming duo

-In the off-season, Houston saw major changes in the roster as the Rockets acquired Tracy McGrady in a seven-player deal with the Orlando Magic.
+In the off-season, Houston saw major changes in the roster as the Rockets acquired Tracy McGrady in a seven-player deal with the Orlando Magic Including three time Rockets All-Star Steve Francis.
 The scoring champion McGrady and the strong rebounder Yao formed a well-regarded pair that helped the Rockets win 22 consecutive games in the 2007–08 season, which was at the time the 3rd longest winning streak in NBA history.
 Still, the duo was plagued with injuries – of the 463 regular season games for which they were teammates, Yao missed 146 and McGrady 160 – and did not win any playoff series, despite gathering leads over the Dallas Mavericks in 2005 and the Jazz in 2007.
 Despite this, Yao was selected to carry his home country's Five-star Red Flag at the Summer Olympics opening ceremony held at home in 2008.
 After the 2007 elimination, Van Gundy was fired, and the Rockets hired Rick Adelman to replace him.

 For the 2008–09 season, the Rockets signed forward Ron Artest.
 While McGrady wound up playing only half the games before enduring a season-ending microfracture surgery, the Rockets ended the season 53–29, enough for the Western Conference's fifth seed.
 During the playoffs, the Rockets beat the Portland Trail Blazers four games to two, winning their first playoff round since 1997.
 During the series, Dikembe Mutombo injured his knee, which forced him to retire after 18 seasons in the NBA.
 However, the second round against the Lakers had the Rockets losing 4–3 and Yao Ming suffering yet another season-ending injury, this time a hairline fracture in his left foot.